Teaching at KIPP

 - Accountants, business managers, and human resources professionals

-We look for candidates that have both professional expertise as well as a belief and commitment to KIPP’s mission of helping every child succeed in top-quality high schools, colleges, and the competitive world beyond.
+We look for candidates that have both professional expertise as well as a belief and commitment to KIPP’s mission of preparing students with the skills and confidence to pursue the paths they choose.
 Individual job opportunities and requirements vary by role and are specified in the job description.